dimitri/pgloader/pgloader.1.md

     Those functions should be defined in the `pgloader.transforms` package.
     This option can appear more than once in the command line.

+  * --self-upgrade <directory>:

+    Specify a <directory> where to find pgloader sources so that one of the very first things it does is dynamically loading-in (and compiling to machine code) another version of itself, usually a newer one like a very recent git checkout.

 To get the maximum amount of debug information, you can use both the `--verbose` and the `--debug` switches at the same time, which is equivalent to saying `--client-min-messages data`.
 Then the log messages will show the